-- tell your doctor if you have or have ever had kidney disease or a low level of sodium in your blood.
-Your doctor will probably tell you not to use desmopressin.
+- tell your doctor if you have or have had heart failure, high blood pressure, or heart disease.
+Your doctor will probably tell you not to use desmopressin nasal.

-- tell your doctor if you have or have ever had high blood pressure, any condition that causes you to be extremely thirsty, cystic fibrosis, blood clots, or heart disease.
+- tell your doctor if you have or have ever had urinary retention or cystic fibrosis (an inborn disease that causes problems with breathing, digestion, and reproduction).
 Also tell your doctor if you have recently had surgery of the head or face, and if you have a stuffed or runny nose, scarring or swelling of the inside of the nose, or atrophic rhinitis (condition in which the lining of the nose shrinks and the inside of the nose becomes filled with dry crusts).
 Call your doctor if you develop a stuffed or runny nose at any time during your treatment.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while using desmopressin, call your doctor.